World

 Share

-Rivers State Governor Fubara has vowed to abide by a Supreme Court ruling that nullified the state’s October 2024 local government elections, despite his administration’s reservations.
+Rivers State Governor Siminalayi Fubara has vowed to abide by a Supreme Court ruling that nullified the state’s October 2024 local government elections, despite his administration’s reservations.
 In a statewide broadcast on Sunday, Fubara acknowledged the verdict delivered on Friday, admitting, “Although we disagree with the judgments, we are bound to obey the orders made therein as a law-abiding government.”
-The decision marks a pivotal moment in a protracted political tussle, forcing a reset in local while exposing fissures in the state’s leadership.
+The decision marks a pivotal moment in a protracted political tussle, forcing a reset in local governance while exposing deep fissures in the state’s leadership.

 The governor’s address was a blend of compliance and candor.
-“My dear of Rivers State, we are all aware of the recent Supreme Court judgments and pronouncements regarding aspects of the lingering political disputes in our dear state,” he said, framing his stance within a commitment to constitutional norms.
-Fubara insisted that since taking office, his administration has adhered to the of law, due , and democratic principles.
+“My dear people of Rivers State, we are all aware of the recent Supreme Court judgments and pronouncements regarding aspects of the lingering political disputes in our dear state,” he said, framing his stance within a commitment to constitutional norms.
+Fubara insisted that since taking office, his administration has adhered to the rule of law, due process, and democratic principles.
 “We have not, as a government, done anything deliberately to trample on the rule of law,” he asserted, though he conceded human fallibility: “We are not above mistakes.”

 The Supreme Court’s rulings—detailed in judgments by Justices Emmanuel Akomaye and Jamilu Tukur—delivered a multi-pronged rebuke.
-Beyond voiding the October 5 elections for flouting the Electoral Act, the court restricted the Central Bank of and other agencies from disbursing funds to Rivers State until prior orders are met.
-It also criticized Fubara for bypassing 28 lawmakers under Speaker Martin Amaewhule, submitting the 2024 budget to a four-member assembly instead—a branded a “blatant violation” of earlier mandates.
+Beyond voiding the October 5 elections for flouting the Electoral Act, the court restricted the Central Bank of Nigeria and other agencies from disbursing funds to Rivers State until prior orders are met.
+It also criticized Fubara for bypassing 28 lawmakers under Speaker Martin Amaewhule, submitting the 2024 budget to a four-member assembly instead—a move branded a “blatant violation” of earlier mandates.
 The demolition of the Assembly complex and actions tied to lawmakers’ alleged defections drew further ire as “authoritarian tactics.”

-The nullified election, marred by the electoral commission’s failure to halt voter registration -announcement, underscores procedural lapses that Fubara’s team must now rectify.
+The nullified election, marred by the electoral commission’s failure to halt voter registration post-announcement, underscores procedural lapses that Fubara’s team must now rectify.
 SaharaReporters noted the financial stranglehold imposed by the court—a direct consequence of perceived defiance—adding pressure to comply.
 Yet, Fubara’s dissent hints at a deeper rift.
-His dismissed cross-appeal Amaewhule’s Assembly reveals a governor at odds with judicial and legislative foes, even as he bends to authority.
+His dismissed cross-appeal against Amaewhule’s Assembly reveals a governor at odds with judicial and legislative foes, even as he bends to their authority.

 This saga reflects Rivers State’s volatile political landscape.
-The Amaewhule- Assembly, ordered to resume duties, stands as a counterweight to Fubara’s executive sway, while the budget debacle and complex demolition signal a bruising power .
+The Amaewhule-led Assembly, ordered to resume duties, stands as a counterweight to Fubara’s executive sway, while the budget debacle and complex demolition signal a bruising power struggle.
 The Supreme Court’s condemnation of these moves as executive overreach casts Fubara as a leader caught between ambition and restraint.
 His broadcast, while conciliatory, barely masks the tension of governing under such scrutiny.

 Rivers State stands at a crossroads.
 Fubara’s pledge to implement the rulings, however grudgingly, averts immediate chaos but doesn’t erase the underlying discord.
 The Supreme Court has flexed its muscle, reining in a governor it accuses of sidestepping democracy.
-As Heads of Administration take charge and legal dust settles, the path forward hinges on compliance—and whether Fubara can turn judicial setbacks into governance .
+As Heads of Administration take charge and legal dust settles, the path forward hinges on compliance—and whether Fubara can turn judicial setbacks into governance gains.
 For now, Rivers waits, its people watching a leader navigate a storm he neither fully controls nor fully accepts.

 Share